Lab Commitment to Inclusion

 Emily Cohen (she/her)

-Research in Dr. Cohen’s laboratory broadly aims to understand animal migration biology in the context of the full annual cycle.
+Research in Dr. Cohen’s laboratory broadly aims to understand animal migration biology in the context of the full annual cycle and the application of this information toward the inclusion of stopover and airspace habitats into conservation and management efforts for migratory species.

 Claire Nemes (she/her)